mdn/content/files/en-us/web/progressive_web_apps/tutorials/cycletracker/secure_connection/index.md

 ![Light green web page with a large header, a form with a legend, two date pickers and a button.
 The bottom shows two placeholder menstrual cycles and a header.](filefile.jpg)

 We are viewing our page using the `file://` protocol.
 This works for the current state of our codebase, and will continue to suffice as we [add JavaScript functionality](/en-US/docs/Web/Progressive_web_apps/Tutorials/CycleTracker/JavaScript_functionality).
-However, manifest files and service workers, both PWA requirements, require a secure connection, as do several other APIs.
+However, PWAs require a secure connection, as do several APIs such as Service Workers.
 PWAs need to be served from a web server over `https` or a local development environment, using `localhost`, `127.0.0.1`, with or without a port number.
 If we view our finished app using the `file://` protocol, our [manifest file](/en-US/docs/Web/Progressive_web_apps/Tutorials/CycleTracker/Manifest_file) will be ignored and any [service workers](/en-US/docs/Web/Progressive_web_apps/Tutorials/CycleTracker/Service_workers) we add will fail.

 > **Note:** Serving your app over `https` isn't only good for PWAs, but for all websites as it ensures the information that transits between your web server and the user's browser is encrypted end to end.
 Several [Web APIs require secure contexts](/en-US/docs/Web/Security/Secure_Contexts/features_restricted_to_secure_contexts).
 Even if you aren't creating installable PWAs, as you add features to any web app, you may run into cases where a secure context is required.